 There aren’t many things that I love more than gardening.
 When February comes I start getting all excited making big plans for my garden.
-This year we decided to do garden boxes for the first time.
-These are the advantages that swayed me over to the garden box world.
+I have planted a garden in the ground for years, but decided to make the switch.
+These are the advantages that swayed me over to the garden box world:

 - WAY less weeding.
 When we built ours, we put newspaper down on the bottom, and then put our soil blend on top.
 I have a few weeds pop up, but literally probably 1/8 of the weeds with gardening the traditional method.